syncfusion-content/asp.net-core-docs/aspnet-core/Presentation/Overview.md

 ---
 # Overview

-**Essential Presentation** for ASP.NET Core is a native .**NET** class library that can be used by developers to create, read, and write Microsoft PowerPoint files by using C#, VB.NET, and managed C++ code.
+**Essential Presentation** for ASP.NET Core is a native .**NET** class library that can be used by developers to create, read, and write Microsoft PowerPoint files by using C# code.

 It is a non-UI component that provides a full-fledged PowerPoint Presentation instance that facilitates accessing and manipulating the presentations without any dependency of Microsoft Office COM libraries and Microsoft Office.